riteshitey/AWS-SAA-C02-Study-Guide/README.md

 ```
+Here’s a revised version of your email reply:

+---

+**Subject:** Re: Request to Modify "Treat Missing Data" Configuration in Alarm Utility Framework

+Hi Prabhakar,

+Thank you for bringing this to our attention.
+Based on our discussion, I understand the requirement to customize the "Treat Missing Data" configuration for specific resource alarms.
+While the majority of alarms should continue to use "Treat Missing Data as Missing," a few alarms need to be set as "notBreaching."

+Here are two approaches to address this:

+**Approach 1: No Code Changes Required**
+We can update the "TreatMissingData" value in the base configuration SSM Parameter.
+After this update, any new alarms will be created with the revised value.
+However, this approach requires frequent changes to the SSM Parameter based on the specific resource alarm being created.

+**Approach 2: Code Changes Required**
+We can modify the code to store the "TreatMissingData" value in the default CloudWatch alarm configuration SSM Parameter.
+This value will then be extracted before creating each alarm, allowing for more flexibility and reducing the need for manual updates.

+Please let me know which approach you would prefer or if you'd like to discuss this further.

+Thanks,
+Om

+---

+This version is clear, concise, and professional, making it easy for your teammate to understand the options and decide on the next steps.

 fields @timestamp, @message
 | filter @message like /Move files Outbound\/.*\/.*\/.* to processing dir/
 | parse @message "Move files Outbound/*/*/* to processing dir" as date, appName, fileName